 Front-of-pack attributes have the potential to affect parents' food choices on behalf of their children and form one avenue through which strategies to address the obesogenic environment can be developed.
 Previous work has focused on the isolated effects of nutrition and health information (e.g. labeling systems, health claims), and how parents trade off this information against co-occurring marketing features (e.g. product imagery, cartoons) is unclear.
 A Discrete Choice Experiment was utilized to understand how front-of-pack nutrition, health and marketing attributes, as well as pricing, influenced parents' choices of cereal for their child.
 Packages varied with respect to the two elements of the Australian Health Star Rating system (stars and nutrient facts panel), along with written claims, product visuals, additional visuals, and price.
 A total of 520 parents (53% male) with a child aged between five and eleven years were recruited via an online panel company and completed the survey.
 Product visuals, followed by star ratings, were found to be the most significant attributes in driving choice, while written claims and other visuals were the least significant.
 Use of the Health Star Rating (HSR) system and other features were related to the child's fussiness level and parents' concerns about their child's weight with parents of fussy children, in particular, being less influenced by the HSR star information and price.
 The findings suggest that front-of-pack health labeling systems can affect choice when parents trade this information off against marketing attributes, yet some marketing attributes can be more influential, and not all parents utilize this information in the same way.

-Palmer, T-A, Burke, PF & Aubusson, P 2017, 'Why school students choose and reject science: a study of the factors that students consider when selecting subjects', International Journal of Science Education, vol. 39, no. 6, pp. 645-662.View/Download from: UTS OPUS or Publisher's site
+Palmer, T-A, Burke, PF & Aubusson, P 2017, 'Why school students choose and reject science: a study of the factors that students consider when selecting subjects', International Journal of Science Education, vol. 39, no. 6, pp. 645-662.View/Download from: Publisher's site

 Student study of science at school has been linked to the need to provide a scientifically capable workforce and a scientifically literate society.
 Educators, scientists, and policymakers are concerned that too few students are choosing science for study in their final years of school.
 How and why students choose and reject certain subjects, including science, at this time is unclear.
 A Best–Worst Scaling (BWS) survey was completed by 333 Year 10 (age 14–17) students to investigate the relative importance of 21 factors thought to impact students' subject-selection decisions.
 Students ranked enjoyment, interest and ability in a subject, and its perceived need in their future study or career plans as the most important factors in both choosing and rejecting subjects.
 They considered advice from teachers, parents or peers as relatively less important.
 These findings indicate that enhancing students' enjoyment, interest, and perceptions of their ability in science, as well as increasing student perceptions of its value in a future career, may result in more students studying science at school.

 Burke, PF, Aubusson, PJ, Schuck, SR, Buchanan, JD & Prescott, AE 2015, 'How do early career teachers value different types of support?
-A scale-adjusted latent class choice model', Teaching and Teacher Education, vol. 47, no. April, pp. 241-253.View/Download from: UTS OPUS or Publisher's site
+A scale-adjusted latent class choice model', Teaching and Teacher Education, vol. 47, no. April, pp. 241-253.View/Download from: Publisher's site

 This paper estimates a model of how the Australian public's preferences over foreign investment in agriculture are determined.
 The results show that the attributes of foreign investment of greatest concern to the public are not the same as those used by the foreign investment approvals regime to flag proposals for scrutiny

-Aubusson, PJ, Burke, PF, Schuck, SR, Kearney, MD & Frischknecht, BD 2014, 'Teachers Choosing Rich Tasks: The Moderating Impact of Technology on Student Learning, Enjoyment and Preparation', Educational Researcher, vol. 43, no. 5, pp. 219-229.View/Download from: UTS OPUS or Publisher's site
+Aubusson, PJ, Burke, PF, Schuck, SR, Kearney, MD & Frischknecht, BD 2014, 'Teachers Choosing Rich Tasks: The Moderating Impact of Technology on Student Learning, Enjoyment and Preparation', Educational Researcher, vol. 43, no. 5, pp. 219-229.View/Download from: Publisher's site

 Word-of-Mouth communication is an invaluable source of information for consumers.
 A comprehensive understanding of the flow of market information through interpersonal networks is therefore of unique theoretical and practical importance.
 Present Word-of-Mouth research is receiver centric, largely ignoring the role of the information provider as a gatekeeper to information dissemination.
 The objective of this research is to develop a more comprehensive understanding of Word-of-Mouth by modelling the decision making behaviour of information providers.
 Adopting the network theory general assumption of altruistic exchange motivation, this research uses a choice modelling framework to demonstrate that information providers assign greater utility to (1) information about product features important to the receiver, and (2) information which disconfirms receiver preferences.
 In addition, these effects are found to be moderated by perceptions about the receivers knowledge.
 Existing research has not previously considered information providers perceptions of receivers as a potential moderator of WOM flow, with the results here suggesting this should be an area of future investigation. © 2012 by the DreamCatchers Group, LLC.